rialto-php/puphpeteer/README.md

 ### No need to use the `await` keyword

-Every method call or property getting/setting is synchronous with PuPHPeteer.
+With PuPHPeteer, every method call or property getting/setting is synchronous.

 ### Evaluated functions must be created with `JsFunction`

-Functions evaluated in the context of the page must be written [with the `JsFunction` class](https://github.com/extractr-io/rialto/blob/master/docs/api.md#javascript-functions), the body of these functions must written in JavaScript instead of PHP.
+Functions evaluated in the context of the page must be written [with the `JsFunction` class](https://github.com/extractr-io/rialto/blob/master/docs/api.md#javascript-functions), the body of these functions must be written in JavaScript instead of PHP.

 ```php
 use ExtractrIo\Rialto\Data\JsFunction;